Ancistrosporella

 Ancistrosporella is a genus of lichen-forming fungi in the family Roccellaceae.
 The genus was circumscribed in 1995 by Swedish lichenologist Göran Thor, with Ancistrosporella australiensis assigned as the type species.
+The International Union for Conservation of Nature has classified A. leucophila as a Critically Endangered species due to its limited known distribution in South America and the threats to its habitat from deforestation and land-use changes.

 Species

 As of September 2024, Species Fungorum accepts six species of Ancistrosporella: